linuxauditor/UbntCambAuditTool/README.md

   3) ./results/$DATE/shape.csv --> Here you see information related to radio level Traffic Shaping configured.
 If this file does not populate then you have nothing configured and/or enabled.

  Afterwards
   1) Discuss with co-workers as to why we should move away from Ubiquiti's radios, we should not have to write bash for a week straight in order to get some useful information.
+UNMS and AirControl are horrible.
 Ubiquiti, please fix.